-Harry Blackmun, born on November 12, 1908 in Nashville, Illinois, forged a career in law and went on to become a U.S. Supreme Court Justice in 1970.
+Born on November 12, 1908, in Nashville, Illinois, Harry Blackmun forged a career in law and went on to become a U.S. Supreme Court justice in 1970.
 He authored the landmark Roe v.
 Wade decision, which guaranteed constitutional protection for a woman’s right to have an abortion, and was known for increasingly liberal rulings over time despite a conservative background.
 He died on March 4, 1999.

 Blackmun had married Dorothy Clark in 1941, and the couple would go on to have three daughters.

-Blackmun was appointed by President Dwight D. Eisenhower in 1959 to the U.S. Court of Appeals for the Eighth Circuit.
+Harry Blackmun was appointed by President Dwight D. Eisenhower in 1959 to the U.S. Court of Appeals for the Eighth Circuit.
 He would hold this position until 1970, when President Richard Nixon was looking for someone to fill the vacant Supreme Court seat resulting from the departure of Abe Fortas.
 Two of Nixon's nominees had been rejected by the Senate.
 Burger, who by this time had just been promoted to chief justice, recommended Blackmun.
-He was nominated by Nixon, was unanimously confirmed by the Senate to become an associate justice of the Supreme Court and was sworn in on May 12, 1970.
+Nominated by Nixon, he was unanimously confirmed by the Senate to become an associate justice of the Supreme Court, and was sworn in on May 12, 1970.

 Over the years, Blackmun became an increasingly liberal force on the court, advocating for affirmative action, the poor, and immigrants' rights.
 A few months before his retirement, he opposed the use of the death penalty.
 Blackmun was noted to be a highly intelligent, modest judge who was fit, had a knack for humor, and sometimes displayed emotion and cultural interests in his writings.